Montoya/insights-counter/README.md

 # Insights Snap

+## Tutorial

 Steps to code this yourself:

-## 1. Go to the snap manifest `packages/snap/snap.manifest.json` and change the permissions to the following:
+### 1. Go to the snap manifest `packages/snap/snap.manifest.json` and change the permissions to the following:

 ```JSON
   "initialPermissions": {